-3.1 KNN as a soft-annotation system
+3.1 knn as a soft-annotation system

-In order to apply our NBIC approach with KNN as annotation method, we need to turn KNN into a soft-annotation method.
+In order to apply the proposed approach with knn as annotation method, we need to turn knn into a soft-annotation method.
 That is, candidate words for a given region should be ranked and weighted according the relevance of the labels to being the correct annotation for such a region.
-A natural way of ranking labels is by using the ordering of labels that KNN returns.
-However, within the set of the top-k candidate labels, according to KNN, these can be repeated; therefore, more confidence should be given to these repeated labels.
-Another problem with the KNN ordering is that labels have not a relevance weight attached.
-This relevance weight, (which would be the equivalent of the posterior of the words given the region for probabilistic soft-annotation systems [1, 2, 4, 11, 17, 5, 3, 18]) should reflect the confidence we have on each candidate label.
-Relevance weight is an important component of NBIC since in NBIC we take this weight (or posterior) as prior probabilities for the labels.
-Prior probabilities for NBIC, should met the following: 1) they should reflect the confidence of the annotation method in the candidate labels and 2) the weight for the top-k candidate labels should sum one, in order to be considered as prior probabilities.
+A natural way of ranking labels is by using the ordering of labels that knn returns.
+However, within the set of the top-k candidate labels, according to knn, these can be repeated; therefore, more confidence should be given to these repeated labels.
+Another problem with the knn ordering is that labels have not a relevance weight attached.
+This relevance weight, (which would be the equivalent of the posterior of the words given the region for probabilistic soft-annotation systems [1, 2, 4, 11, 16, 5, 3, 17]) should reflect the confidence we have on each candidate label.
+The relevance weight is an important component of our method since we take this weight (or posterior) as prior probabilities for the labels.
+Prior probabilities for the proposed method, should met the following: 1) they should reflect the confidence of the annotation method in the candidate labels and 2) the weight for the top-k candidate labels should sum one, in order to be considered as prior probabilities.